Current Weather

 Weather Briefing

-VFRGabala International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 miles or greater visibility.
+VFRGabala International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 6,500 feet and 10 miles or greater visibility.

 Wind Analysis